DivisionCommander/Sarakt/README.md

 # Sarakt
 Project for simple game based of world of Sarakt.
 Combinate attempt to build Java Game and practice in Java development.

+December 18th, 2016: RE-boot.

-# Droped all due general change in main conception
+December, 2016: Droped all due general change in main conception